Kim-YH-handong/OSSFinalProject/README.md

 ## What does this project do?

 This project was made with tkinter in Python to provide users some functions to plan tasks, efficiently.
-For example, "add task" function add task to task list so that the user can check what they planned to do.
-Not only that, "done task" function allow user to distinguish not finished task and finished task.
+User can add task and manage them with functions provided by the project.

 ## Why is this project useful?

-Modern people do lots of work in a day.
-So, sometime, they forget what they planned to do.
-To solve this problem this project was created.
+- Provide function to add work to do.
+- Provide function to check finished work that user added from first function.
+- Provide function to distinguish finished work and not finished work.
+- Provide function to delete all the finished work.
+- Provide function to save works that user added.
+- Provide function to get previous todolist that user saved.
+- Provide function to get random task among list.
+- Provide function to know how many tasks exist.

+These functions can provide users to manage time, efficiently.
+Therefore, we can say this project is very useful.

 ## How do I get started?